How Do I Create an Audio Exhibit?

 …but the results can be very different, depending how you put them together.
 This example uses pretty much the same things;

 But by building it into a full sized graphic and using a speaker instead of headphones, the effect is very different and allows multiple visitors to enjoy the audio interpretation together.
-Click here to read more about this project.
+The client has utilised our SoundClip-8 as a push button audio player, click here to read more about this project.

 There are of course additional things you can do to be creative, for example all of our Audio Players have a lighting output as standard (whilst the SC-8L had 8).
 This means you can also activate lighting whilst triggering audio, which allows you to do some interesting things…